 Large stores can be tricky to navigate.
 Retail beacons can help with this problem by guiding customers directly to what they’re looking for.

 Gatwick Airport leveraged 2,000 beacons to offer an indoor navigation and augmented reality wayfinding service that guides passengers to specific locations within the airport terminal.
-Similarly, Target uses beacon technology to map routes for customers to help them find the items on their in-app shopping lists.
+Similarly, Target uses proximity beacons to map routes for customers to help them find the items on their in-app shopping lists.

 3. Understand customer behaviour